offbynull/offbynull.github.io/docs/data/learn/3D Printing/input/input.md

 * `{bm} vision encoder` - A calibration tool used to compensate for natural and wear related variances, allowing for high accuracy prints that can tightly assembly.
 The vision encoder is a slab that sits on the heatbed, shaped similarly to a build plate.
 However, it's only used for calibration and not meant to be printed on (replace with build plate once calibrated). `{ref} https://us.store.bambulab.com/products/vision-encoder?id=601545719002021889`

-* `{bm} chamber` - The enclosure of the H2S, encapsulating everything within (e.g., toolhead, motors, heatbed, CoreXY system, and fans).
+* `{bm} chamber` - The enclosure of the H2S, climate controlled and encapsulating everything within (e.g., toolhead, motors, heatbed, CoreXY system, and fans). `{ref} https://wiki.bambulab.com/en/h2s`

 * `{bm} chamber heat circulation fan/(chamber heat circulation fan|heat circulation fan)/i` - A heater located at the rear face of the H2S, used to increase the chamber's temperature.
 The increased temperature is required for some filament materials which warp or have other issues if cooled too rapidly.